Table of Contents

 Team members can be managed through the Team Members tab in the left sidebar of your dashboard.
 Once added, you will have the ability to either add a feed of team members or an individual team member tile to your page content.
 You can select the option to see the full bio in a modal or link to a separate page.
 View functional examples at Social Driver's page builder codex for Team Members.

 The Widget Area element lets you add any widget element anywhere on the page.
-Widgets can be found under Appearance -> Widgets.
+Widgets can be found under Appearance in the left sidebar of the WordPress dashboard.
 Often this is where your footer content and sidebars are if you have them.